 Handcrafted!
 Historic Trade Workshop Series

 Join the Oldham County History Center for "Handcrafted!
 Historic Trade Workshop Series".
-Instructor Melvin Rowe will lead "Leatherworking: Making Moccasins" and participants will craft their own handmade, stitched leather moccasins.
+Instructor Bethany Meacham will lead "Intro to Handlettering".
+This fun and interactive class teaches the basics of hand-lettering and includes Meacham's 60 page spiral-bound Intro to Handlettering workbook.
 Space is limited. $55 members/$60 non-members.
 Registration required.
 Please call 502.222.0826.